waterjimm/deep_reinforcement_learning_nanodegree/project2/README.md

 Experience replay is used to train the local neural network to draw samples from history logs and reduce the correlation of consecutive samples.
 A fixed sized buffer is used to keep the recent experience.

 #### Interesting findings
-Learning rate is important.
-When its value is too large, the agent performance would not be very good since the network would easily get stuck in local optimal weights.
+Hyperparameters have significant impact on how the model performs.
+For example, when the learning rate value is too large, the agent performance would not be very good since the network would easily get stuck in local optimal weights.